emard/ulx3s-misc/examples/eth/rmii/proj/README.md

     ....0000000000008012

-"...." is HEX content repeated by display HEX decoder, not printed here for clarity,
+"...." is HEX content repeated by display HEX decoder, not printed here for clarity.

-Pressing BTN1 to send a fixed ARP reply:
+Press BTN1 to send a fixed ARP reply:

     01:56:24.564032 ARP, Reply 192.168.18.128 is-at 00:40:00:01:02:03, length 52
             0x0000:  ffff ffff ffff 0040 0001 0203 0806 0001  .......@........